pawansingh10/Learn_HTML/README.md

    * **HTML doesn't care about white space** because it's only care out what is inside in their tags
    * **Single Tag** that has only one tag like <br/>, <hr/>

+   ## HTML Comments

+   - [x] HTML Comments are basically like Texts which is ignore by the Browers.